Global-Water-Security-Center/gwsc-ingest/README.md

 GWSC Ingest Tools
 =================

-Miscellaneous tools for the Global Water Security Center's ingest processes.
+Miscellaneous tools for the Global Water Security Center ingest processes.

+# gwsc_ingest.era5

+This module contains scripts that can be used to automated downloading and postprocessing ECMWF ERA5 data for use in the Temperature and Precipitation Trends app.

+See: [ERA5 README](gwsc_ingest/era5/README.md) for suggested workflows and example usage of each script.